jsmesami/imposter-backend/docs/SPEC.md

   "image_frame_id_string": {
     "type": "image",           // Type of the field (mandatory).
     "name": "Hlavní obrázek",  // Field name (mandatory).
 Used by frontend UI.
+    "help_text": "a help",     // A help text to be displayed together with the field on the frontend (optional).
     "width": 100,              // Image width (optional).
 Used by frontend UI for prescaling.
     "height": 200,             // Image height (optional/mandatory when width is specified).
     "order": 2,                // Order of the field within the frontend UI (optional).